|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 Many families keep their attendance records on a piece of loose leaf paper or in a spiral notebook.
 Others like to have a simple form to fill out.
 If you wish to keep attendance records (whether or not you turn them in to the district), you may like one of my handy-dandy attendance forms.
 You'll find several different attendance and log forms for you to print out and use.
 Choose the ones that work best for you, or make your own, or just use an ordinary notebook.

 There are a number of approaches to documenting your days/hours.
-I cannot tell you what your evaluator or superintendent will expect, what they will accept, or how they will interpret the law.
+I cannot tell you what your evaluator (or, if it comes that, a hearing examiner) will expect, what they will accept, or how they will interpret the law.
 Only they can tell you that.